LouisBrunner/valgrind-macos/README_XML_OUTPUT.txt

 The output format
 ~~~~~~~~~~~~~~~~~
 For the most part this should be self descriptive.
-It is printed
+It is printed in a
-in a sort-of human-readable way for easy understanding.
+sort-of human-readable way for easy understanding.
+You may want to
+read the rest of this together with the results of "valgrind --xml=yes
+memcheck/tests/xml1" as an example.

 All tags are balanced: a <foo> tag is always closed by </foo>.
 Hence
 in the description that follows, mention of a tag <foo> implicitly